ByAUJay

 - Features:

-- Decentralized network of oracles.
+- A decentralized network of oracles.

-- Regular updates with cryptographic proofs.
+- Frequent updates backed by cryptographic proofs.

 4. Implement Price Movement & Slippage Controls